NoneMoney/hypixelpyblock/README.md

 # CAP - Crypto API
 A PoC for an example financial data stream service.
-It's based on public cryp
+It's based on public cryptocurrency data.

+## cap-sou